 The contract NAU had with the team expired last year, but Flagstaff, naturally, would like to keep the camp -- and the $10 million it generates each year.

 “Northern Arizona University, in partnership with Flagstaff, made an extraordinary offer and worked diligently to negotiate with the team,” NAU President John Haeger said on the NAU news website last week.
 “We expect to receive official notice from the team at any time.”

 “We are committed to offering the same high level of service to the Cardinals and their fans and being a part of one of the team’s longest-standing traditions since it moved to Arizona,” he continued.
 “If the team announces it will not return, the university will immediately begin planning other uses for our facilities that assure both revenue for the community and support for our academic mission.”

-Prescott officials proposed hosting the training camp at Embry-Riddle Aeronautical University until a sports complex could be built.
+Prescott would also like to be the summer home of the Arizona Cardinals.
+City officials there officials proposed hosting the training camp at Embry-Riddle Aeronautical University until a sports complex could be built.

-It's not clear when the team will make its decision.
+It's not clear when the Cardinals will make an announcement.

 Click the video above to watch the entire interview with McAlindin.